Graduate Certificate in Dyslexia

 1. Must hold a bachelor’s degree in a related field (e.g., education, communication sciences and disorders, educational psychology) from an accredited institution before enrollment in this program;

 2. Must have a competitive GPA in all previous college coursework.

 The certificate is open to degree seeking students and non-degree seeking students.

-Students applying to UGA must be accepted by the Graduate School.
+Students applying to The University of Georgia must be accepted by the Graduate School.
 Students who are not currently enrolled at UGA should apply as a non-degree seeking graduate student.

 Requirements are based on UGA's Graduate School admissions standards for non-degree students.

-The online Graduate Certificate in Dyslexia (GCD) courses are aligned with the International Dyslexia Association’s Knowledge and Practice Standards for Teachers of Reading.
-GCD courses provide students with practical, hands-on training and experience with research-based methods for reading instruction and intervention.
-GCD students will receive: (a) foundational content that will result in a comprehensive understanding of dyslexia and other language-based disabilities, (b) direct training in research-based curricula, and (c) fieldwork in delivering reading instruction to elementary and secondary students who struggle in reading.
+The Graduate Certificate in Dyslexia courses are aligned with the International Dyslexia Association’s Knowledge and Practice Standards for Teachers of Reading and provide students with practical, hands-on training and experience with research-based methods for reading instruction and intervention.
+Students will receive: (a) foundational content that will result in a comprehensive understanding of dyslexia and other learning disabilities, (b) direct training in research-based curricula, and (c) fieldwork in delivering reading instruction to elementary and secondary students who struggle in reading.

-SPED 7020E: Assessment of Dyslexia and Other Learning Disabilities
+EDSE 7020E: Assessment of Dyslexia and Other Learning

 News & Events